 Kim is a tiny town located in the state of Colorado.
 With a population of 63 people and just one neighborhood, Kim is the 246th largest community in Colorado.

-Overall, Kim’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Kim’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Kim is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Kim in 2022 was $27,524, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
-This equates to an annual income of $110,096 for a family of four.
+The per capita income in Kim in 2022 was $30,441, which is lower middle income relative to Colorado and the nation.
+This equates to an annual income of $121,764 for a family of four.
 However, Kim contains both very wealthy and poor people as well.

-Kim is an extremely ethnically-diverse town.
+Kim is a somewhat ethnically-diverse town.
 The people who call Kim home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kim residents report their race to be White.
 Kim also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.25% of the town’s residents.
-Important ancestries of people in Kim include English, Welsh, German, Basque, and Italian.
+People of Hispanic or Latino origin account for 17.46% of the town’s residents.
+Important ancestries of people in Kim include English, French, Welsh, German, and Italian.

 The most common language spoken in Kim is English.
 Other important languages spoken here include Spanish and Native American languages.